syncfusion-content/wpf-docs/wpf/Step-ProgressBar/Customizing-Data-Templates.md

 ## SecondaryContentTemplate in Step View Item

-You can gets or sets the data template used to display the secondary content of `StepViewItem` by using the `SecondaryContentTemplate` property.
-The following example shows how to customize the step view item's secondary content with DataTemplate.
+You can get or set the data template used to display the secondary content of the `StepViewItem` by using the `SecondaryContentTemplate` property.
+The following example shows how to customize the step view item's secondary content with the DataTemplate.

 Define the data templates in the Window’s resources.